7446Nguyen/COFFEE_RAG/README.md

 ## 📖 How to Use the Chatbot

 1. **Visit the Website**: [Hipstirred Coffee Chatbot](https://hipstirredcoffee.netlify.app/)
+2. Go to the bottom right of the page and click the button.
-2. **Ask a Coffee-Related Question**: Type in queries like:
+3. **Ask a Coffee-Related Question**: Type in queries like:
    - “What’s the best way to brew espresso?”
    - “How do I make cold brew at home?”
-3. **Receive AI-Generated Responses**: The chatbot will retrieve and generate the best possible answer.
+4. **Receive AI-Generated Responses**: The chatbot will retrieve and generate the best possible answer.
-4. **Refine Your Questions**: If needed, tweak your question for more specific results.
+5. **Refine Your Questions**: If needed, tweak your question for more specific results.

 ## 🏗️ Getting Started Locally